maxdiefenbach/vatsatseg/README.md

 # Dependency

 To manually correct the segmentation result `vatsatseg` relies on [ITK-SNAP](http://www.itksnap.org).
-By invoking the "&#x2013;show" option, the water and fat images together with the segmentation overlay will be open.
+By invoking the "&#x2013;show" option, the water and fat images together with the segmentation overlay will be opened.
 For this you need to make sure the "viewer command" in the configuration file "*vatsatseg/config.ini*" points to the correct installation path of ITK-SNAP.

 # Tutorial